In the Studio

 A brief look at the process behind the work.

-Rather than depicting events, the work focuses on what lingers afterward.
+Rather than depicting events, the work focuses on what remains.
+These are spaces where activity has passed or has yet to arrive—where meaning doesn’t fully settle.
 Over time, places absorb memory, pressure, and expectation.
-These traces are often subtle, but they shape how a space feels.
-Houston’s paintings are intentionally restrained.
-Forms are simplified and color is quieted so that the image appears stable at first, but gradually becomes uncertain.
+These traces are subtle, but they shape how a space is experienced.

-He currently lives and works in the Pacific Northwest.
+Houston lives and works in the Pacific Northwest.